edwardgyampo/tropicamenu/README.md

 # tropicamenu

-I created tropicamenu to test my understanding when I first learnt React.js.
+Created Tropicamenu, a nestable menu UI project, when I was first learning React.js.
+It supports tree-structured JSON options.
+I rewrote the core using a different approach to improve it with new features.
-I've rewritten it to make it a bit better.

 Memories :)

 Highlights:
 - JSON Menu Options.